Notice: This page requires JavaScript to function properly.

 TRUNCATE: Removes all rows from a table but preserves the table's structure.

-I've used these operations to clear or delete tables to check tasks in previous chapters.
-Their syntax is quite simple; let's look at them:
+We've used these operations to clear or delete tables to check tasks in previous chapters:

 Note

-Often, developers use soft deletion by introducing a new column is_deleted with a BOOLEAN data type, and when some rows are deleted, the status is set to true (or 1).
-This way, you can see the deleted data and not worry about its integrity.
+Developers often use soft deletion by adding a column like is_deleted with a BOOLEAN type.
+When a row is 'deleted', this column is set to true (or 1).
+This way, you can track deleted data without losing it.

 What is the main difference between DROP TABLE and TRUNCATE TABLE operations?